Skip to content

 Getting Started

-Before jumping right in the getting started guide, please check the supported providers (AWS, DigitalOcean, minikube) to learn more about the differences and prerequisites.
+Before jumping right in the getting started guide, please check the supported providers (AWS and DigitalOcean) to learn more about the differences and prerequisites.

 To get started, you will need to have a GitLab account with the necessary permissions to create and configure Groups.
 Also, you need an account with the necessary permissions at the desired provider.